 - Since is a single solution product you’ll have to use a different software to monitor your infrastructure

-This synthetic performance monitoring tool has a nifty built-in alert system that will trigger whenever a certain threshold has surpassed.
+Catchpoint Synthetics has a nifty built-in alert system that will trigger whenever a certain threshold has surpassed.
 Those alerts can be delivered to your team on a number of different channels that include but are not limited to Slack, VictorOps, and PagerDuty.

-Using Catchpoint Synthetics will allow you to detect and fix issues faster, analyze your user experiences, optimize service delivery, and ensure that all your missing critical systems are up and running as they should.
+This tool allows you to detect and fix issues faster, analyze your user experiences, optimize service delivery, and ensure that all your missing critical systems are up and running as they should.

 - 20 different monitor types